aiblocks/aiblocks-core/docs/software/commands.md

   Option **--start-at-hash <HASH>** provides a (mandatory) hash for the ledger **N** specified by the **--start-at-ledger** option.
 * **sec-to-pub**:  Reads a secret key on standard input and outputs the corresponding public key.
-Both keys are in Stellar's standard base-32 ASCII format.
+Both keys are in AiBlocks's standard base-32 ASCII format.
 * **sign-transaction <FILE-NAME>**:  Add a digital signature to a transaction envelope stored in binary format in <FILE-NAME>, and send the result to